mikegowen/react-starter/README.md

 export default App
 ```
 This is a very simple React component.
 We first need to import the React library.
-Then we’ll import Axios for calling our back-end.
+Then we’ll import Axios for calling our Express back-end.
 Finally, we’ll import the CSS file we just created to accompany this component.
 Classes are passed to components using the `className` property.
-Lastly, we create and export our component which consists of a simple function that returns JSX.
+Our component which consists of a simple function that returns JSX.
 JSX essentially allows us to write something similar to HTML directly in JavaScript instead of manually creating elements.

 ### App.css
 ```